ggeorgiou14/info_foundation/docs/contributors/Georges_Georgiou.md

 <a href="url"><img src="https://docs.grid.tf/threefold/data_team/raw/branch/master/team/varia/Georges_Georgiou/georges_georgiou.jpg" height="200" width="200" ></a>

-## why do I exist in TF (-: = at your service
+## why do I exist in TF

+- to Answer my "Why"
+ - whether it is TF or any project I personaly spend time on, my contribution to the world through this project needs to answer the question "are you leaving this world in a better place than you found it?".

-- to Answer our Why - Which is to get the internet to every corner of the earth at a price point that makes a real difference.
+Which is to get the internet to every corner of the earth at a price point that makes a real difference.

 ## My Priorities